DoktorMike/DoktorMike.github.io/_posts/2018-01-10-Deep-learning-in-julia.md

-The $\omega$ is not the only thing we need to fix.
+The $$\omega$$ is not the only thing we need to fix.
 We also need a new prediction function.
 Now, instead of making it targeted towards our specific network, we will instead write one that works for any number of layers.
 It's given below.
 Notice the ReLu function in the hidden nodes.
 If you don't know why this is a good idea there are several papers that explains why in great detail.
 The short version is that it helps with the vanishing gradients problem in deep networks.

 ```julia
 function predict(ω, x)